- Principal Investigator:

 The project committed to releasing this database as a toolkit, initially as a dataset available publicly through the Agency for Healthcare Research and Quality, and ultimately through the National Library of Medicine and RxNorm, the drug nomenclature for standardizing the representation of clinical drugs.
 The project informs the vendor community and general public about the utility of Web services as a tool for knowledge dissemination, and is specifically proposed as a method to distribute clinical decision support.
 In addition, the American Academy of Pediatrics (AAP) has contributed to this knowledgebase and will enable its availability to e-prescribing developers for many years.

 - Convene a panel of AAP and American Medical Informatics Association experts to construct a knowledgebase of actionable data to guide e-prescribing systems in the appropriate rounding of calculated doses and selection of extemporaneous medication formulations.
 (Achieved)

 - Develop Web services and Web browser client to allow browsing this knowledgebase.
 (Achieved)

 - Evaluate the usability and content validity of these Web services through a series of pediatric prescribing use-cases, site visits to pilot users, and an examination of the error rate of prescriptions generated with and without the use of these Web services.
-(Ongoing)
+(Achieved)